(Download Adobe Acrobat Reader to view or print PDF)

 Make An Anonymous Report

 Anonymous reports can be made to Broward County Public School’s Special Investigative Unit, FortifyFL, or SaferWatch.
 These services are designed to help us anonymously and securely report anything that we fear might endanger us at school.
 Tips can be made via phone, text, or email with SUI, and via the apps FortifyFL or SaferWatch.
 If there is an emergency, dial 911.

 Resources and Links

 BCPS is committed to providing the highest quality education in a safe, respectful and violence-free environment.
 This authorized List of Bullying Prevention & Intervention Programs & Curriculum includes evidence-based interventions, curriculums and proven programs available to BCPS staff.
-Each resource is accessible via its link, or by contacting DPI at 754-321-1655.
 Please Note: A program or website being mentioned here does not imply endorsement by the School Board of Broward County and does not necessarily reflect its views.
 Contact the program developers directly for the most current information.

 The ‘ABC’s of Bullying Prevention Book’ contains three bullying prevention lessons for every grade level designed to be taught each year, over the school life of each Broward County student.

 Anti-Defamation League has numerous excellent resources on diversity and tolerance.